 What to wear for men

-For guys, you can wear a breathable t-shirt and some athletic shorts or pants, depending on the weather ( Strongly recommend long pants versus shorts, as you do not want your date looking you in the wrong way while belaying you).
-Additionally, be sure to pack according to the weather, and don’t forget to throw in a thermal shirt or a jacket if it is going to be cold.
+For guys, you can wear a breathable t-shirt and some athletic shorts or stretchable pants from Prana or Columbia, depending on the weather ( Strongly recommend long pants versus shorts, as you do not want your date looking you in the wrong way while belaying you).
+Additionally, be sure to pack according to the weather, and don’t forget to throw in a thermal shirt or a warm water-resistant jacket if it is going to be cold.

 Change of clothing after a climbing date